 Time outside in nature significantly reduces stress and anxiety, lowers blood pressure, improves mood, energy and sleep, and boosts the immune system.
 As we deal with Novel Coronavirus, we can and should continue to get outside, breathe deeply, and enjoy the rich wildlife resources that make Vermont so special and add quality to our lives.
 Here are some of our recommendations.

 Keep yourself, your family and your community safe by following effective “social distancing” and these other measures to help stop the spread of COVID-19.

 A Vermont fishing license is your passport to angling adventures, and are available in single day, weekly, or annual memberships.
-Kids under 15 always fish free.
+Trout and salmon season is open and fish stocking is completed.
+Plus, kids under 15 always fish free.

 Other Fish to Target

 Other fish species that are open to year-round angling included pike, pickerel, bullhead, catfish, and panfish species like perch, bluegill, pumpkinseed, and crappie.
 With a simple hook, worm and bobber you can catch catfish, perch, crappie and sunfish while casting from the bank to areas near vegetation like bulrushes and cattails.

 There’s nothing better than a fresh meal of perch, crappie, bullhead or catfish caught in our local waters.
 They make for an excellent, healthy, locally-sourced meal for your family.
 You can even make a biology home-school lesson out of your adventure.